SebastianD20/CreditCoin/README.md

 ----------------

 Credits has a max supply of 84 million coins utilizing its own decentralized blockchain.
-It has a total daily mining reward of 28,800 coins.It has a target block time of 2.5 minutes and adjusts difficulty every 2.5 days.
-Next halving is going to be about September 2023.
+It has a total daily mining reward of 28,800 coins.
+It has a target block time of 2.5 minutes and adjusts difficulty every 2.5 days.
+Next halving is going to be around September 2023.

 Credits is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Credits uses peer-to-peer technology to operate